Skip to main content

 4. Develop Partner Portal: Create a partner portal for license management.
 Partners can provision and manage seats.

 5. Train Partners: Educate partners on pricing, licensing, and sales strategies.
-This ensures effective partner enablement.
+Effective partner enablement results from this training.

 6. Monitor Usage: Track active users to ensure compliance and identify growth opportunities.